The Next Must-Have Accessory Isn't Shoes Or A Bag, It's High-End Reusable Straws

 Etsy, which has over 4,000 reusable straws available for purchase, including ones made of glass and ceramic, has seen a 198 percent increase in search volume for the term over the past year.
 “People are becoming more and more aware and conscious and opting for those other options,” says Etsy’s trend expert Dayna Isom Johnson.
 “And when you look into it, it takes 200 years for one plastic straw to break down, so you can make quite an impact.”

-We first conceived of straws as potentially covet-worthy in 2018, when Tiffany & Co., trendsetter that it is, began offering $250 (£190) sterling silver straws.
-The internet exploded as we collectively wondered aloud, who the hell would pay that much for a straw?
+We first conceived of straws as potentially covet-worthy in 2018, when Tiffany & Co., trendsetter that it is, began offering $250 USD sterling silver straws and $375 USD gold vermeil ones.
+The internet exploded as we collectively wondered aloud, who the hell would pay almost $400 for a straw?
 At the time, it seemed completely ludicrous.
 Now, it seems only a little bit ludicrous.
 What a difference a year and some local legislation can make!

 While we probably still wouldn’t personally spring for such a pricey straw, we also wouldn’t toss one to the curb if some well-off relative bought us one for graduation in lieu of a silver Infinity bracelet.
 And lest you assume a straw from Tiffany’s might be used for, um, things other than drinking water, there’s a pigtail-like curl at the top to assure you that it’s not.
 There’s also an unmistakable Tiffany blue stripe, because if you’re going to spend that much on a straw, people should know about it.

 Since the debut of what appears to be the fanciest straw on the market, other brands have followed suit.
-Goop, bastion of earthiness that it is, offers several straws, including a £62 option that has a rose quartz crystal at one end, and an £22 set of four stainless steel ones that come accompanied by a wire cleaning brush.
-Tableware designer Kim Seyburt has a six-piece set of very useful-looking spoon/straw hybrids for $140 (£107).
-Makeup brand Jeffree Star offers a four-pack of pink-toned metal straws for $20 (£17.60).
-Meanwhile, Anthropologie, West Elm, and Urban Outfitters all offer cheaper, more utilitarian options.
+Goop, bastion of earthiness that it is, offers several straws, including a $95 option that has a rose quartz crystal at one end, a $95 package of six brass ones (does not ship to Canada) in a sleek brown walnut holder, and an $18 set of four bamboo ones (does not ship to Canada) that come accompanied by a wire cleaning brush.
+Tableware designer Kim Seyburt has a six-piece set of very useful-looking spoon/straw hybrids for $140 USD.
+Makeup brand Jeffree Star offers a four-pack of pink-toned metal straws for $20 USD.
+Meanwhile, CB2, West Elm, and Urban Outfitters all offer cheaper, more utilitarian options.

 Advertisement

-In our era of minimalism, itemised wishlists, and people who seem to “have it all” in every sense of the phrase, gifting has become increasingly fraught.
+In our era of minimalism, itemized wishlists, and people who seem to “have it all” in every sense of the phrase, gifting has become increasingly fraught.
 What do you get for someone that’s both useful and beautiful and isn’t a scented candle?
 The best answer just may be a reusable straw.
+And let us take this opportunity to remind you: Mother’s Day is just around the corner.

 Advertisement